aharris1012/node-api-challenge/README.md

 - [ ] How can we partition our application into sub-applications?

+-Spliting it into smaller applications.?
+-Partitioning is the process of developing applications that distribute the appliction logic among two or more computers.

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.